flipcomputing/apprentice-boot-camp-web/README.md

 - A sample database back-end, based on a fictional retail company  called `Sequel-Mart`.
 - A basic front-end using vanilla HTML, CSS & Javascript with Express.
 - This project aims to show how a basic database-driven relationship to a back-end web server could be managed.

 ---
+# Project Slides
+- The full slide deck for the project is [available from the following link](https://mcr-digital.github.io/apprentice-boot-camp-databases/public/slides/slide_000/)

+---
 # Screenshot